sananu25/Exploratory-Data-Analysis-Lab/Lab-08/README.md

 ## Workflow

-1. Load the dataset.
+1. Load the dataset
-2. Explore the dataset using `head()`, `info()`, and `describe()`.
+2. Explore the dataset using `head()`, `info()`, and `describe()`
-3. Separate features and target variable.
+3. Separate features and target variable
-4. Split the data into training and testing sets.
+4. Split the data into training and testing sets
-5. Create a Logistic Regression pipeline.
+5. Create a Logistic Regression pipeline
-6. Apply Forward Sequential Feature Selection.
+6. Apply Forward Sequential Feature Selection
-7. Apply Backward Sequential Feature Selection.
+8. Apply Backward Sequential Feature Selection
-8. Evaluate the model using cross-validation accuracy.
+9. Evaluate the model using cross-validation accuracy
-9. Compare baseline accuracy with the accuracies obtained after feature selection.
+10. Compare baseline accuracy with the accuracies obtained after feature selection

 ## Techniques Implemented